-The etymology or origin of the word Ayurveda can be summarized as ‘the science of life’.
-It is the science and art of cultivating healthy and happy living, knowing yourself and what is best to stay balanced.
+The origin of the word Ayurveda can be taken as the science of life.
+Ayurveda is the science and art of cultivating healthy and happy living, knowing yourself, and what is the best way to stay balanced.

-For this reason, Ayurveda goes into great detail about not only the symptoms and medications to be prescribed but the essence of each individual.
-As in many holistic therapeutic traditions, Ayurveda contrasts your energetic essence (present from the moment of your birth) with your history and present context.
-This is to discern what is necessary to restore health and harmony in your life.
+Ayurveda goes into great detail about the symptoms and medications to be prescribed and the essence of each individual.
+Ayurveda contrasts your energetic essence with your history and present context.
+This is to restore health and harmony in your life.

-In this sense, Ayurveda is based on the Doshas.
-These are traditionally defined as the main ‘humors’ or ‘vital airs’ of the organism.
-They are directly associated with the neutral, positive, and negative forces of nature, and each individual has a unique composition based on the mixture of these 3 humors: Vata, Pitta, and Kapha.
+Ayurveda is based on the Doshas.
+These are mainly defined as the organism’s main humours or vital airs.
+Doshas are associated with the neutral, positive, and negative forces of nature, and each individual has a unique composition based on the mixture of these three humors: Vata, Pitta, and Kapha.

-While we all have an essence that remains the same throughout our lives, it is also true that change is the only constant.
-For this reason, Ayurveda uses the terms Prakriti and Vikriti, to differentiate the natal energetic constitution (Prakriti) from the constant fluctuations forced by the environment (Vikriti).
+While we have some things that always stay the same throughout our lives, it is also true that change is the only constant.
+For this very reason, Ayurveda uses the terms Prakriti and Vikriti to differentiate the natal energetic constitution (Prakriti) from the constant fluctuations forced by the environment (Vikriti).
+Ayurveda tries to bring awareness and harmony between both Prakriti and Vikriti.

-Some of the natural aspects in life that influence Vikruti are:
+Some of the natural aspects of life that influence Vikruti are:

 - Seasons and weather